jasonn0118/jasonn0118/README.md

 - 🔭 I'm a passionate and excited to solve problem.
 - 🌱 I’m currently focus to learn ASP.NET core and deeply understand on JavaScript and React Framework :satisfied:
 - :flushed: I’m actively looking for a job that I'll make all my effort! :sunglasses:
-- 🥅 2021 Goals: Challenge private project & Contribute to Open Source projects
+- 🥅 2023 Goals: Challenge private project & focus on quality of codes
 - :mortar_board: Expected Graduation date from Douglas college is Feb.
 2021
 - ⚡ Fun fact: I love to take picture, workout, and surf :surfer: